rust-lang/rust-by-example/examples/crates/link/input.md

 {executable.rs}

 ```
+# Where library.rlib is the path to to the compiled library, assumed that it's
-# The `-L .` argument adds the current directory to the library search path
+# in the same directory here:
-$ rustc -L . executable.rs && ./executable
+$ rustc executable.rs --extern rary=library.rlib && ./executable
 called rary's `public_function()`
 called rary's `indirect_access()`, that
 > called rary's `private_function()`